Mario-Vishal/automatic_online_class_scheduler/README.md

 # Files

 - script.py - just run it if you have already configured the data in sch.csv
-- add_schedule.py - if you want to add any other schedules
+- add_schedule.py - if you want to add any other new schedules or append to the previous schedule file.

 # Improvements